3STAN67/tristanfarrow.github.io/README.md

 - Trained multiple technicians on company standards
 - Trained and mentored technicians to meet company standards, ensuring consistant performance and quality
 - Worked during summers and in-between semesters

-**Appointment Setter**
-*Sunergy Solar*
-April 2023 - August 2023
-Daytona, Florida
-- Generated an average of 50 leads per moneth by education homeowners on the benefits of solar energy
-- Assessed homeowner's elgibility for federal solar programs by evaluating income, credit, and power usage

 **Finance Intern**
 *W3 Wealth Management*